 If you have an upcoming health fair or community event and want Proof Alliance to participate, please contact Sarah Brown.

 Fetal alcohol spectrum disorders (FASD) cannot be cured, but FASD can be prevented by not drinking alcohol – including beer, wine, hard liquor, hard ciders, and mixed drinks/cocktails – during pregnancy.
 If you are pregnant or trying to become pregnant and are unsure if a drink contains alcohol, determine if it’s alcohol-free by reading the label or asking the host.
 If you cannot determine that the beverage is alcohol-free, consider choosing a drink that you know contains no alcohol instead.
-The safest choice you can make is not to drink any alcohol if you are pregnant or planning to become pregnant.
+The safest choice is to not drink any alcohol if you are pregnant or planning to become pregnant.
 Instead, enjoy a refreshing and delicious alternative with alcohol-free mocktails.

 The College Ambassador Program is an extension of the Proof Alliance FASD Prevention Grant.
 Through this grant program, colleges and universities in Minnesota can apply for up to $2,500 to host student events focused on preventing FASD.
 The events educate students on the importance of preconception health, planned, alcohol-free pregnancies, and lifestyle choices that support the Proof Alliance prevention message.
 To learn more about the College Ambassador Program, click here.